A.Q. Miller School of Media and Communication: History

 Kansas State University offered printing classes in 1874 using a sheet-fed press in the basement of Kedzie Hall, the stately limestone building that houses the storied School, making it the first American university to offer a program in newspaper printing.

 In 1910, Kansas State became the second university in the United States to offer a journalism program (after the University of Missouri, 1908) upon the hiring of Charles J. Dillon, a journalist of The Kansas City Star who set up its journalism curriculum.
 Dillon's curriculum, titled "industrial journalism," required students to take courses in home economics, agriculture, and engineering, in addition to reporting and copy editing.
-As scopes of the curriculum and its disciplines expanded, "mass communications" was added to the School name in 1971.
-In autumn 2018, School director Nikhil Moro, the digital media scholar, led the launch of a six-year strategic plan to emphasize research and instruction in media and audience analytics, audio and video streaming, virtual and augmented reality, and social media applications in journalism, public relations, and advertising.
+As the scope of the curriculum and its disciplines expanded, "mass communications" was added to the School name in 1971.
+In 2022 the School of Journalism and Mass Communication merged with the Department of Communication Studies to become the A.Q.
+Miller School of Media and Communication.

 The School is named for distinguished Kansas publisher and editor Alexander Quintella Miller, Sr. (b., February 7, 1874; d., December 29, 1959), whose son, Carl Miller, a Kansas State alumnus, made a financial gift in 1987.

-For more than 50 years, A.Q.
-Miller published The Belleville Telescope, a weekly newspaper established 1870 in Belleville, Kansas, the seat of Republic County.
+For more than 50 years, the school published The Belleville Telescope, a weekly newspaper established 1870 in Belleville, Kansas, the seat of Republic County.
 He took his first job as a newspaperman at age 17 as a printer's devil with the Clifton News, a daily newspaper published 1889–1923 in Washington and Clay counties of northern Kansas.
 About his first job, he was quoted to state: "When I first went to work for the Clifton News, I hadn't the vaguest idea what a printer's devil did.
 I soon found out.
 My first assigned task was to mail the single wrappers, individual copies of the newspaper.
 Flour paste was mixed and used to seal the wrappers.
 I can still vividly recall the odor exuding from the unused paste after the job was completing.
 The shop took on all the fragrance of a [meat-]packing plant."
-A.Q.
-Miller went to accomplish what the Kansas Editorial Association later recognized as "Distinguished Service in the Field of Journalism" that included several appointments outside of newspapers, such as national counselor to the United States Chamber of Commerce, chief clerk of the United States Senate, and division chief of the U.S. Bureau of Internal Revenue.
-He advocated strongly for the interstate freeway system, which, consequently, was launched in the state of Kansas.

-A.Q.
-Miller School Student Media

-Update alumni magazine

-The School publishes a bi-annual alumni magazine, Update, that highlights notable alumni achievements, positive stories, important changes in curriculum and the School's role in the quickly evolving communication and media industries.
-The magazine is printed at Publication Printers in Denver, Colorado, with a distribution run of nearly 5000.